 And yet another highlight from many highlights is

-By 1968 Dusty released 4 full length albums in 4 years.
-More less between Pop, Soul and Ballads.
-Her Song Spooky recorded on January 24th in 1968 and released on September the 4th in 1970 were her first steps up to Dusty in Memphis.
+By 1968 Dusty released 4 full length albums in 4 years between Pop, Soul and Ballads.
+Her Song Spooky which was recorded on January 24th in 1968 and released on September the 4th in 1970 was her first step towards Dusty in Memphis.

 In 1968, Dusty entered into a contract with Atlantic Records for the United States, which meant that she had a different record label for each side of the Atlantic (previously she had been signed to Philips both in the UK and the USA).
 Dusty’s new contract allowed Philips in the UK to release American recordings and Atlantic in the USA to release British recordings.

 Jerry Wexlers (producer) describes how Dusty in Memphis came to life

 It was arranged for Dusty to come to New York to begin preparing for the session.
 I began an intense hunt for songs that I could believe in and that prayed would please her.
 With the help of my assistants, Jerry Greenberg and Mark Myerson, we spent several months amassing a cornucopia of lead sheets, lyrics sheets, and acetate demos.
 In my zeal to provide her with the widest possible choice of material, we wound up with seventy or eighty songs.

 I thought it would be comfortable for her to come out to Great Neck, where we could work without the distractions of a frantic record office.
 Dusty showed up at my door, and we went into my living room.
 We soon found ourselves ass-deep in acetates on tables, chairs, shelves, the floor.
 As I played her song after song, I was hoping for a response-would she like this one?
 If not, how about the next one?

 Most of the day, and well into the night, I became first fatigued, and then spastic, as I moved from floor to player, then back to the shelves, the chair, and the tables, in what turned eventually into a ballet of dispair.